JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 * **Dialogs** are separate OS-level windows with their own title bar.
   Use `DialogWindow()` for confirmations, file pickers, or any interaction that should have its own window.
 * **Popups** are overlays rendered inside the current window, without a separate OS window or a title bar.
-  Use `Popup()` for floating UI anchored to the main window, like dropdowns or custom overlays.
+  Use `Popup()` for floating UI anchored to a component in the main window, like dropdowns or custom overlays.

 ### Dialogs